helenclx/leilukin-site/src/slashes/navbarlinks/now.md

 ## Planning on Attending the 42 Computer Science School

 I have been planning on attending a Malaysian campus of the [42 computer science school](https://www.42network.org/).
-I have registered, passed their online game test and will join their trial bootcamp known as the Piscine in March.
+I have registered, passed their online game test and will join their trial bootcamp known as the Piscine beginning on 7 April 2025.

 You can read more about it on the blog post ["Attending 42 the Computer Science School"](/blog/posts/2025-01-19-attending-42-school).